 [German: Der Vienna Pass – zahlt er sich aus?]

 The Vienna Pass is an all-in ticket that gets you free one-time entry into numerous attractions for a fixed period of days, plus other benefits.
-But is it worth the cost?
+But is it worth the cost in 2024?
 Here’s my review…

-- Main advantages are saving money and jumping many queues
+- Main advantages: save money and jump queues

-- The 2 and 3 day passes are worth it for a weekend of sightseeing
+- The 2 and 3-day passes are great for visiting attractions

-- The 1 day pass only makes sense for very high-intensity sightseers or those who place a big premium on convenience
+- The 1-day pass only makes sense for high-intensity sightseers (or where convenience is critical)

 - Purchase a Vienna Pass* online